Fawlty Towers: Episodes

 The first episode of Fawlty Towers was recorded as a pilot on 24 December 1974, the rest of the series being recorded later in 1975.
 It was then originally broadcast on 19 September.
 The 12th and final episode was first shown on 25 October 1979.
 The first series was directed by John Howard Davies, the second by Bob Spiers.
-Both had their premieres on BBC2.
+Both had their premieres on BBC Two.

 When originally transmitted, the individual episodes had no on-screen titles.
 The ones in common currency were first used for the VHS release of the series in the 1980s.
 There were working titles, such as "USA" for "Waldorf Salad", "Death" for "The Kipper and the Corpse" and "Rat" for "Basil the Rat", which have been printed in some programme guides.
-In addition, some of the early BBC audio releases of episodes on vinyl and cassette included other variations, such as "Mrs. Richards" and "The Rat" for "Communication Problems" and "Basil the Rat" respectively.
+In addition, some of the early BBC audio releases of episodes on vinyl and cassette included other variations, such as "Mrs Richards" and "The Rat" for "Communication Problems" and "Basil the Rat" respectively.

+In 2022, a "lost" scene cut from the episode "The Anniversary" (that went unfilmed) was uncovered as part of a script copy, featuring Basil climbing out his bedroom window to avoid sex with a drunken Sybil, who had wanted to make up.

 It has long been rumoured that a 13th episode of the series was written and filmed, but never progressed further than a rough cut.
 Lars Holger Holm, author of the book Fawlty Towers: A Worshipper's Companion, has made detailed claims about the episode's content, but he provides no concrete evidence of its existence.